tableau/TabPy/docs/tabpy-tools.md

 ```

 Use code in [`tabpy/models/scripts`](../tabpy/models/scripts)
-as an example how to create a model and
+as an example of how to create a model and
 [`tabpy/models/deploy_models.py`](../tabpy/models/deploy_models.py)
 as an example for how to deploy a model.
 For deployment script include all
 necessary packages when installing dependencies or alternatively install